 9. PROPER WEARING.
-Medals, insignia, or neckbands will be worn:
+Medals, insignia, or neckbands may be worn:

 a.
-On all official occasions and when identification as National Sojourners is desirable.
+On all official occasions and when identification as a member of National Sojourners, Incorporated is desirable.

 b.
 On a military uniform in accordance with service regulations.

 10. APPROVED INSIGNIA.
-Only insignia approved by the delegates of a National Convention may be worn as Sojourner related accoutrements.
-Heroes of `76 accoutrements, except for the elected National Heroes of `76 Officer medal and the Past National Commander’s Medal, shall be as prescribed in the official Heroes of `76 Manual.
+Only insignia approved by the National Regulations may be worn as National Sojourners related accoutrements.
+Except for the elected National Heroes of `76 Officer Medals and the Past National Commander’s Medal, the wearing of which are prescribed by these National Regulations, only insignia approved by the Official Manual of the Heroes of `76 may be worn as Heroes of `76 accoutrements.

 11. FUNDING.
-All medals, neckbands, title bars, MIP stars, miniatures, and other accoutrements will be procured at the personal expense of each individual Sojourner, authorized such wear, with the following exceptions:
+All medals, neckbands, title bars, MIP stars, miniatures, and other accoutrements will be procured at the personal expense of each individual Sojourner authorized to wear the same, with the following exceptions:

 a.
-Neckbands and title bars for elected National Line Officers and elected National Heroes of `76 Officers will be furnished and maintained at the expense of National Headquarters.
+Neckbands, medals, and title bars for elected National Line Officers and elected National Heroes of `76 Officers will be furnished and maintained at the expense of National Headquarters.

 b.
-The elected National Line Officers Medal, elected National Heroes of `76 Medal, Legion of Honor Medal, Past National President’s Medal and Past National Commander’s Medal will be funded through the National Budget.
+The medals and title bars of elected National Line Officers and elected National Heroes of `76 Officers, as well as Legion of Honor, Past National President’s, and Past National Commander’s Medals, and the title bars of all other elected National Officers shall be funded through the National Budget.

 c.
-The Houghton Memorial Medal or Plaque and Certificate will be funded by the Houghton Memorial Fund.
+The Houghton Memorial Medal or Plaque and Certificate shall be funded by the Houghton Memorial Fund.

 d.
-National Headquarters will furnish title bars for the Chairman of the Trustees and Chairman of the Committee of 33.
+National Headquarters shall furnish title bars for the National Line Officers, National Heroes of ’76 Line Officers, Chairman of the Trustees, and Chairman of the Committee of 33, as well as for the individual members of the Trustees and the Committee of 33.

 e.
-Individual Chapters may, at their own expense, furnish medals, neckbands, title bars, or other insignia to officers or past officers.
+Individual Chapters may, at their own expense, furnish medals, neckbands, title bars, or other insignia to its officers or past officers.

-STUART M. COWAN

-National President

 ATTEST:

-NELSON O. NEWCOMBE
+WILLIAM R. SANNER EDWARD W. NOLTE

-National Secretary
+National Secretary-Treasurer National President